hsuehs0216/PHYS601-website/docs/about/index.md

 # Introduction

-Dr. Lisa Simpson is an accomplished astrophysicist whose passion for unraveling the mysteries of the cosmos has driven her academic journey.
-She earned her Bachelor's degree in Physics with honors from Celestial University, where her early fascination with astrophysics blossomed.
-Embarking on the pursuit of advanced knowledge, she continued her education at Stellar Institute, obtaining a Master's degree in Astrophysical Sciences with a focus on high-energy astrophysics.

 Dr. Simpson's scholarly journey reached its zenith at Galactic University, where she completed her Ph.D. in Astrophysics.
 Her doctoral research centered on the Crab Nebula, an iconic celestial object known for its dynamic behavior.
 With a keen interest in both observational and theoretical aspects of astrophysics, Dr. Simpson utilized cutting-edge technology and advanced computational models to deepen our understanding of the processes at play within the Crab Nebula.